OctopusKat/UKHASnet/README.md

 	[ : start of the node path
  	] : end of the node path this needs to be at the end of the packet.
- 	> : location, suggested format is >latitude,longitude,altitude
- 	T : temperature data, multiple values could be seperated by , V : voltage data, for monitor battery levels
+ 	L : location, suggested format is >latitude,longitude,altitude T : temperature data, multiple values could be seperated by , V : voltage data, for monitor battery levels
  	: : personal message